Worked in Australia? Now is the time to file your tax return in Australia for 2019!

-The Australian tax year ended on 30 June, and anyone who worked there in 2018 must now file an annual tax return in Australia.
+The Australian tax year ends on 30 June, and anyone who worked there in 2019 must now file an annual tax return in Australia.

 Your tax return allows you to declare your earnings and any tax paid during the financial year.
 Oh, and you can also use it to claim a tax refund!